 All the possessions you’ve accumulated over the course of your relationship need to be divided – from the furniture and white goods to pots and pans, entertainment equipment, collectables, photos, artwork, sentimental items and everything in between…

-For many couples, working through the list of possessions and deciding who keeps what can cause a lot of conflict.
-In fact, it’s often the most hotly contested part of a property settlement.
+For many couples, working through the list of possessions and deciding who keeps what leads to conflict.
+In fact, simple household possessions can often be the most hotly contested part of a property settlement.

-Over the years I’ve seen many drawn out disputes between couples over a possession, that end up racking up legal bills far higher than the cost of simply replacing the item.
+Over the years, we’ve seen many drawn-out disputes between couples over a simple possession or possessions that result in legal bills far higher than the cost of simply replacing the item.

 It’s natural for emotions to run high when it comes to our possessions – but it’s important to ‘pick your battles’ and focus on what really matters, rather than ‘matters of principle’.

-If you are leaving the home it is wise to take your personal and sentimental items with you to ensure they’re safe.
-Sadly, in high conflict situations I’ve seen personal possessions destroyed, damaged or lost.
-While this behaviour isn’t condoned by the courts, the chance of getting compensation for these items is low.
+If you are leaving the home, it is wise to take your personal and sentimental items with you to ensure they’re safe.
+Sadly, in high conflict situations, we’ve seen personal possessions destroyed, damaged or lost.
+While this behaviour isn’t condoned by the courts, the chance of getting compensation for these items after the fact is quite low.

 - personal possessions or items gifted or inherited are normally retained by the person who received them.

-When helping my clients work through their property settlements and household possessions, I encourage them to:
+When helping our clients work through their property settlements and household possessions, we encourage them to:

 - aim for an equitable distribution of larger items that are costly to replace, like white goods, TV’s and larger furniture.

-- work through the process with an accredited mediator if they are struggling to reach agreement.
+- work through the process with an accredited mediator if they are struggling to reach an agreement.

-- consider selling anything that you can’t agree on and adding the proceeds to the pot.
+- consider selling items they can’t agree on and adding the proceeds to the pot.